learnasyougo/S.O.L.I.D/README.md

     public string LastName  { get; set; }
     public Gender Gender { get; set; }
     public DateTime DateOfBirth { get; set; }
+    public string Format(IFormatter formatter) {
+        formatter.Format(this);
     }
+}
 ```

 We could argue that this example still holds **violations** against **SOLID**, and that is true.
-As the `format` method itself still holds too much responsabilities as it has to implements too much details on how it is being formatted.
-We'll solve this later one with oneor more of the other principles: namely the **Dependency Inversion** principle and the **Interface Segragation Principle**.
 But at least now we can change the implementation of the formatting of a Person without affecting the Person class itself - as the SRP states.

 #### Resources & Links
 - https://code.tutsplus.com/tutorials/solid-part-1-the-single-responsibility-principle--net-36074